ppy/osu-wiki/wiki/Modding/en.md

 ## Types of mod posts

-The goal of each `Problem` or `Suggestion` post on a beatmap discussion page is to explain anything concerning about a beatmap, in the context of its design.
+The goal of each `Problem` or `Suggestion` post on a beatmap discussion page is to explain anything concerning about a beatmap in the context of its design.

 Many mod posts address mistakes in a beatmap.
 For example, a missing clap hitsound which would be expected by the beatmap's hitsounding pattern is likely a mistake.